KevCYang/R_CustomFunctions/README.md

 # Essential libraries

-A list of essential libraries will also be necessary, so these have been compiled, with continuous updates, to be sourced using a single script.
+A list of essential libraries is also necessary, so these have been compiled, with continuous updates, to be sourced using a single script.

 Note that currently, the checkpoint package is used to install and load